-Dreams come true in Orlando, and for countless reasons — not the least of which is our commitment to creating enchanting, memorable adventures for all visitors.
-A highly inclusive destination, we’ve been a pioneer in LGBTQ+ tourism dating back to the original Gay Days in 1991 and were named the first-ever “City of the Year” by GayCities.com.
+A highly inclusive destination, Orlando has been a pioneer in LGBTQ+ tourism dating back to the original Gay Days in 1991 and was named the first-ever “City of the Year” by GayCities.com.
 Orlando has also earned a perfect score from the Human Rights Campaign's Municipal Equality Index, which measures the LGBTQ+ inclusiveness of cities' laws, policies and services.
+And we were just named the most LGBTQ+-friendly travel destination in the U.S. for 2021 by ParkSleepFly.com.
 We can’t wait for you to experience everything we have to offer, too!

 Live Your Dreams in Orlando

 Naturally, Orlando’s world-famous theme parks and attractions are major factors in our enduring popularity with LGBTQ+ visitors.
 You’ll be immersed in fantasy and adventure with state-of-the-art rides, beloved characters, live entertainment and seasonal events at Walt Disney World® Resort, SeaWorld® Orlando, Universal Orlando Resort and standalone attractions all over town.